Semen Analysis Guide: Preparation, Results & Male Fertility

 Semen analysis plays a crucial role in:

-- Monitoring Treatment Effectiveness: It can assess the response to fertility treatments, such as medication or surgery.
+Checking the response to fertility treatments, such as medication or surgery. - Post-Vasectomy Confirmation.

 Semen Analysis in Infertility Cases